Undimmed presentation detents in SwiftUI

 We also have to add the largestUndimmed detent to the presentationDetents collection, to ensure that it’s in that collection.
 If not, the undimming will not work.

-We can now create a presentationDetents view extension as a shorthand to this new view modifier:
+We can also create a presentationDetents view modifier shorthand to this view modifier:

 public extension View {